tinglu/tinglu.github.io/_posts/2018-01-05-compilers.md

 This is my study notes of [CS143 Compilers](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/info) offered by Stanford Online and the resources can also be found on the [web homepage](http://web.stanford.edu/class/cs143/).
+The notes below contain my summaries, lecture materials, and some assessments answers.

 ## Intro